elastic/TSDB-migration-test-kit/README.md

 You're testing with version 8.8.0-SNAPSHOT.

 Using data stream metrics-istio.istiod_metrics-default to create new TSDB index tsdb-index-enabled...
-	The index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 will be used as the standard index.
+	The index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 will be used as the standard index for the mappings/settings.
 Creating index tsdb-index-enabled...
 	Index tsdb-index-enabled exists and will be deleted.
 Index tsdb-index-enabled successfully created.

 Copying documents from .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001 to tsdb-index-enabled...
-WARNING: Out of 38829 documents from the index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001, 3242 of them was/were discarded.
+WARNING: Out of 38829 documents from the index .ds-metrics-istio.istiod_metrics-default-2023.06.13-000001, 3242 of them were discarded.

 Index for the overwritten documents will be created...
 Creating index tsdb-overwritten-docs...